jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 }
 ```

-This time we have 3 dimensions of randomness, so the density of the confetti can change without completely changing the pattern.
-Other other advantage of this is the density of confetti will be consistent no matter how big the element is.
+This time we have 3 dimensions of randomness – rows, columns, and density.
+Another advantage of using cells is the density of confetti will be consistent no matter how big the element is.

 Like this: